IS TMJ/TMD THE CAUSE OF YOUR PERSISTENT HEADACHES?

 Put simply: dysfunction in the neck, face, cranium, jaws, muscles and other areas of the body such as the lower back or irritable bowels, activates the constant low grade, chronic nervous system.
 This has the potential to make an individual susceptible to migraines due to direct and indirect activation of the trigeminal nerve.

-Being able to treat the dysfunction in the entire body with help of Dr Shah, TMJ Dentist and Dr Dowker, Holistic chiropractor we have helped many patients with debilitating migraines.
+Being able to treat the dysfunction in the entire body with help of Dr Shah, TMJ Dentist and our TMJ chiropractor, Holistic chiropractor we have helped many patients with debilitating migraines.

 Please come in for our comprehensive consultation and see how our experienced team can help treat your migraine.